theochem/fanpy/docs/hamiltonian.rst

 orbitals as the number of electrons that are involved in it.
 For example, a one-electron operator will only need to consider one-electron components of the Slater determinants.
 When the Hamiltonian involves operators of different numbers of electrons, the Hamiltonian can be separated into different components.
-In the :class:`ChemicalHamiltonian <wfns.ham.chemical.ChemicalHamiltonian>`, the Hamiltonian can be decomposoed into the one and two-electron operators:
+In the :class:`MolecularHamiltonian <wfns.ham.chemical.ChemicalHamiltonian>`, the Hamiltonian can be decomposoed into the one and two-electron operators:

 .. math::